Pennsylvania Grand Canyon Loop

 • Many campsites are listed in the map, and more can be found here.

-• Some campsites are outside the rail trail but can still be reserved for free.
+• Some campsites are outside the rail trail but can be reserved for a fee.

 • Some campgrounds have shelters, such as Bonnell Flats.
 We camped there and at Black Walnut Bottom (both beautiful and quiet).